top

 Grow Organic Apples goes bonkers on Facebook

-The potential to engage apple lovers via Facebook is incredible.
+The potential to engage home orchardists via our own Facebook page is incredible.
 Accordingly, we now have a Facebook page of our own.
 Here's where those who love fruit might first encounter the notion of nutrient-dense fruit.
 Facebook members can further spread the word within their own networks by sharing about local orchards that offer healthy apples and other delectable tree fruit.
-The more that people hear about our community orchard movement, the more dynamic this whole vision becomes!
+Home orchardists will benefit from occasional advice from Michael and a mini-forums to comment on tree challenges.
+The more that people hear about growing healthy fruit, the more dynamic this whole vision becomes!

 Grow Organic Apples with the Holistic Orchard Network is our "news and links page" on Facebook.